dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 4/README.md

 ![](2019-12-18_22-35-23.jpg)

-IP Pool/address space for each K8S namespace iis automatically carved out from the respective IP Block.
+IP Pool/address space for each K8S namespace is automatically carved out from the respective IP Block.

 ![](2019-12-18_23-12-10.jpg)